 Cyclone Tracy Damage

-Cyclone Tracy killed at least 66 individuals.
+Cyclone Tracy killed 71 individuals.
 Two Royal Australian Navy (RAN) sailors drowned when HMAS Arrow, an Attack-class patrol boat, sank at Stokes Hill Wharf.
-The tropical storm also produced the substantial destruction of the township of Darwin.
+The tropical storm also produced substantial destruction to the township of Darwin.

-At Darwin Airport, thirty-one aircraft were obliterated & another twenty-five badly damaged.
+At Darwin Airport, thirty-one aircraft were obliterated & another twenty-five were severely damaged.
 The initial assessment put the reported death toll at 65.
 However, it was reviewed upwards in March 2005 to 71.
-The Northern Territory Coroner announced that those six who still remained classified as missing had “perished at sea”.
+The Northern Territory Coroner announced that those six who remained classified as missing had “perished at sea”.

 Several factors hindered the distribution of the news of the cyclone’s force.
 The destruction of transportation infrastructure & the interval between Darwin & the rest of the Australian population played an enormous role.

 The tropical storm made landfall on Christmas Day, & most media outlets had only a skeleton crew rostered on at best.

 Most Australians were not conscious of the cyclone till late in the afternoon.
 Dick Muddimer, a correspondent for the local ABC channel, 8DR, travelled through the ruins to local television station NTD & had the ABC station in Mount Isa, Queensland tell ABC headquarters in Sydney that a cyclone had struck Darwin City and that a major natural disaster had occurred.

 An initial emergency response team and a committee were organised.
 The committee, comprised of several high-level public servants & police, pronounced that: